Netgear Nighthawk M5 mobile router review: Probably too expensive, but nice

 I came away from the Nighthawk M5 extremely impressed.
 While I don't think 5G is quite ready to be a full-blown alternative to a home internet connection for most people, this piece of hardware is a wonderful glimpse into a future free from the frustrations of our big broadband company cartels.
 The biggest obstacle now seems to be the lumbering telecom giants, whose access plans simply haven't caught up to where the hardware seems to be.
 At the moment, plans are reminiscent of the bad old days of cell phones, with data caps and throttling and overage fees aplenty, with some offering unlimited home-internet-style plans, but how they correlate to 5G coverage is a mystery to me, as simply getting a 5G device doesn't seem to be the only prerequisite (I tried).

-Where the Netgear Nighthawk M5 truly falls flat is its price, though: for $700, you can buy a very nice router or mesh system—heck, for one-third of that price you can get a great router for most needs, and if you're the thrifty sort, pick up a used mesh system for even less.
+Where the Netgear Nighthawk M5 truly falls flat is its price, though: for AU$700, you can buy a very nice router or mesh system—heck, for one-third of that price you can get a great router for most needs, and if you're the thrifty sort, pick up a used mesh system for even less.
 Of course, the M5 doesn't hit the same market, but it doesn't really get better if you look at other 5G mobile hotspots.
-In fact, if you're on ATT, the predecessor MR5100 itself is almost $200 less despite being, for all intents and purposes, the same router.
-If you wanted mmWave, the Inseego MiFi M2100 5G UW offers that (albeit without the option for a C-Band connection) for a hair under $400.
-Unlike those devices, however, the MR5200 is carrier agnostic, and that C-Band compatibility is going to see a lot more use than an mmWave connection; so on balance, it might be worth the extra $200-$300 to some folks.
+In fact, the predecessor MR5100 itself is almost US$200 less despite being, for all intents and purposes, the same router.
+If you wanted mmWave, the Inseego MiFi M2100 5G UW offers that (albeit without the option for a C-Band connection) for a hair under US$400.
+Unlike those devices, however, the MR5200 is carrier agnostic, and that C-Band compatibility is going to see a lot more use than an mmWave connection; so on balance, it might be worth the extra US$200-$300 to some folks.
 As they say, though, it's too rich for my blood.